SKYRIZI VS OTEZLA® (apremilast)2

 PERIOD A

 Overview of treatment-emergent adverse events through week 16 for SKYRIZI® and OTEZLA®.
-Adverse event, adverse event possibly related to treatment, serious adverse event, any infection, serious infections, tuberculosis, malignancy, injection site reaction, hypersensitivity, nausea, diarrhea, headache, depression, IBD and oral candidiasis were considered.
+Adverse event, serious adverse event, any infection, serious infections, tuberculosis, hypersensitivity, malignancy, injection site reaction, nausea, diarrhea, headache, depression, IBD and oral candidiasis were considered.

 For Period B: